What hiring managers actually look for

 Key skills to include

-Front desk roles require a specific mix of technical and interpersonal skills:
+Front desk roles require a specific mix of technical and interpersonal skills.
+The terms below mirror the language hotels use in job postings, which helps applicant tracking systems match your resume:

-Tip: Always name the exact PMS system you have used.
-Recruiters filter for Opera, OnQ, and other specific systems.
+Tip: Always name the exact property management system you have used.
+Recruiters and screening tools filter for Opera PMS and other specific systems by name.

-"Front Desk Agent with 3 years of experience processing 150+ daily check-ins at upscale San Francisco hotels.
-Opera PMS expert with 91% first-contact resolution rate and $3,200 weekly upsell revenue."
+"Front desk agent with 3 years of experience processing 150+ daily check-ins and check-outs at upscale hotels.
+Opera PMS user with strong complaint resolution and steady upsell results on room upgrades and packages."

 "Night auditor with 4 years of hotel experience.
-Process end-of-day reports, reconcile $15K+ in daily transactions, and handle overnight guest requests at a 400-room property."
+Run the night audit, reconcile end-of-day transactions and folios, and handle overnight guest requests at a 400-room property."

 "Customer service professional seeking a hotel front desk position.
-2 years of retail experience with strong cash handling and phone skills.
-Bilingual in English and Hindi."
+2 years of retail experience with strong cash handling and multi-line phone skills.
+Bilingual in English and Spanish."

 "Administrative assistant transitioning to hotel front desk operations.
 3 years of experience managing multi-line phones, scheduling, and client-facing communication in a corporate office."